The-Swarm-Corporation/swarms.md/README.md

 ## Why Adopt the Swarms Protocol?

-The Swarms Protocol represents a paradigm shift in how organizations approach AI implementation.
+The Swarms Protocol represents a paradigm shift in how organizations approach agent implementation.
 Here's why forward-thinking organizations are adopting this protocol:

 ### **1. Exponential Productivity Gains**
 - **10x Faster Development**: Reduce multi-agent system development from months to days